XRPLF/xrpl-dev-portal/content/concept-transaction-cost.md

 ### Queued Transactions ###

-When `rippled` receives a transaction that meet the server's local load cost but not the open ledger cost, the server estimates whether the transaction is "likely to be included" in a later ledger.
+When `rippled` receives a transaction that meet the server's local load cost but not the [open ledger cost](#open-ledger-cost), the server estimates whether the transaction is "likely to be included" in a later ledger.
 If so, the server adds the transaction to the transaction queue and relays the transaction to other members of the network.
 Otherwise, the server discards the transaction.
-The server tries minimize the amount of network load caused by transactions that would not pay a transaction cost, since [the transaction cost only applies when a transaction is included in a validated ledger](#transaction-costs-and-failed-transactions).
+The server tries to minimize the amount of network load caused by transactions that would not pay a transaction cost, since [the transaction cost only applies when a transaction is included in a validated ledger](#transaction-costs-and-failed-transactions).

 When the current open ledger closes and the server starts a new open ledger, the server starts taking transactions from the queue to include in the new open ledger.
-The transaction queue is sorted with the transactions that would pay the highest transaction cost first, proportional to the un-scaled cost of those transactions.
+The transaction queue is sorted with the transactions that would pay the highest transaction cost first, proportional to the [reference cost](#reference-transaction-cost) of those transactions.
 Transactions that pay the same transaction cost are queued in the order the server receives them.

+**Note:** When `rippled` queues a transaction, the provisional [transaction response code](reference-transaction-format.html#transaction-results) is `terQUEUED`.
+This means that the transaction is likely to succeed in a future.
+As with all provisional response codes, the outcome of the transaction is not final until the transaction is either included in a validated ledger, or [rendered permanently invalid](reference-transaction-format.html#finality-of-results).

 #### Queuing Restrictions ####